The latest update for this article was written by Lindsay Podolak.

 Location: 672 Fort Plains Road, Howell

 Details: This scenic farm offers English riding instruction for everyone from beginners to advanced riders.
 Hunter Brook Horse Farm recommends that new riders start with a few individual lessons.
-When they’re ready, riders are placed in groups with others at the same skill level.
+When they’re ready, riders can join groups with others at the same skill level.
 They also host birthday parties featuring a petting zoo, mini riding lesson, an arts and crafts table and more.

 More info: www.hunterbrookhorsefarm.com or call 732-319-0662